-Aberdeen recommends that you arrive in the UK with approximately £200-£250 in British currency, more if you are traveling by taxis and other public transport to get to campus.
+The Scottish universities recommends that you arrive in the UK with approximately £200-£250 in British currency, more if you are traveling by taxis and other public transport to get to campus.
 Do not carry any more than this in case it gets lost.
-It is also advisable to bring some travelers checks with you for emergencies; they can be cashed at airport "bureaux de change" offices and in banks.
-You can also withdraw money from ATMs using your credit or debit card.
+If you need more, you can also withdraw money from ATMs using your credit or debit card.